-Trona Pinnacles are located about twenty miles east of east of the town of Ridgecrest in northeastern Kern County.
+Trona Pinnacles located about twenty miles east of the town of Ridgecrest in northeastern Kern County.
 The landscape here looks like it is right out of a science fiction movie.
 Scenes from Star Trek V The Final Frontier along with the original Planet of the Apes filmed in and around tufa pinnacles.

 There are plenty of trails to explore along with numerous dirt roads that weave in and out of the tufa towers.
 Four-wheel-drive is not required just about any car can make it down the five-mile dirt road from SR 178.

-There are no services at Trona Pinnacles National Natural Landmark other than a pit toilet so be prepared for this trip.
+There are no services at Trona Pinnacles National Natural Landmark other than a pit toilet, so be prepared for this trip.
 Visiting the Pinnacles is way off the beaten path and reserved for the most adventurous day-trippers.

 Trona Gem Show

-At the gem show, dealers exhibit geodes, salt crystals and Pink Halite that can be collected on and near the dry lake.
+At the gem show, dealers exhibit geodes, salt crystals, and Pink Halite that can be collected on and near the dry lake.
 Admission to the show is free.

 The small mining town of Trona also has an interesting museum located in an old guest house.
 There is an extensive collection of artifacts and photographs from the area along with a Caboose from the Trona Railroad.